 The purpose of this measure was to restore the medical and education benefits for vets that were cut by the sequester.
-There is an unfortunate feeling growing among both our active duty military and veterans regarding what will they cut next and they are losing faith in our government to provide the support they were promised when they enlisted.
+There is an unfortunate feeling growing among both our active duty military and veterans regarding what benefit will Congress cut next and they are losing faith in our government to provide the support they were promised when they enlisted.

 Measure Number: S. 1982 (Comprehensive Veterans Health and Benefits and Military Retirement Pay Restoration Act of 2014 )